TokenScript-Framework/papers/src/concept/Attestation.md

 # Attestation

 An attestation is a cryptographically attested message, by an attestor stating someone have something.
-It's a few lines long and often is delivered through a MagicLink
+It's a few lines long and often is delivered through a [MagicLink](MagicLink.md).
-MagicLink.

 There are two types of attestations: token issued as attestations (token attestation for short), and identifier attestations.